coffeeflash/tobisyurt/_posts/2022-03-26-docker-registry.md

 ## Registry Browser

-I found the [docker-registry-browser](https://github.com/klausmeyer/docker-registry-browser) on Github, which satisfies my needs.
+I found the [docker-registry-browser](https://github.com/klausmeyer/docker-registry-browser) on GitHub, which satisfies my needs.
 I enabled the delete option here too.

 The registry itself runs under the location `/v2`, therefore I decided to put the browser under the root location `/`.